 6. Don’t mould junior designers in your own image

-7. Manage expectations
+7. Manage expectations of others

 What are your tips for mentoring junior members of the design team?
 Share in the comments!